The release of Microsoft Office 2019 is rapidly approaching, and we and the Trusted Tech Team community is ready for the

-Microsoft has also announced some pricing changes to Office 2019, as well as some of their productivity server lines including Windows Server 2019, SharePoint Server, Exchange Server, and Project Server.
-Office 2019 commercial prices will increase 10 percent over current on-premises pricing.
+Microsoft has announced some pricing changes to Office 2019 and relative productivity server lines like Windows Server 2019, SharePoint Server, Exchange Server, and Project Server.
+Office 2019 commercial prices will increase by 10% from current on-premises pricing.
 This increase will include Office client, Enterprise CAL, and Core CAL.
 Microsoft plans on:

 - Establishing a single, consistent starting price across all programs aligned to web direct for online services (OLS)

-- Removing the programmatic volume discounts (Level A and Open Level C) in Enterprise Agreement (EA)/EA Subscription, MPSA, Select/ Select Plus, and Open programs (Open, Open Value, Open Value Subscription)
+- Removing programmatic volume discounts (Level A and Open Level C) in Enterprise Agreement (EA)/EA Subscription, MPSA, Select/ Select Plus, and Open programs (Open, Open Value, Open Value Subscription)

 - Aligning government pricing for on-premises and online services to the lowest commercial price in EA/EAS, MPSA, Select Plus, and Open Programs

 - Delivering a new Customer Price Sheet design that better outlines how a customer’s price was derived (direct EA/EAS only)